jamierpond/madea.blog/yapi/what-is-yapi.md

 ### Integration Testing with yapi
 Yapi has built-in support for writing integration tests with expectations and assertions.
-Which makes it easy to write regresssion tests and ensure your APIs are working as expected.

 ```yaml
 yapi: v1